printvis/OpenSource/CIM Move Controller and Device Data to PrintVis/CIM Upgrade Instructions.md

 OnPrem / Container - use the appropriate Powershell script, before running the script - update the input section in the top of the script.

 1. Install App 1 'PTE CIM 1 - upg temp tables'
-*- trigger upgrade "move data from PrintVis into App 1"*
+*- triggers upgrade "move data from PrintVis into App 1"*

 2. Uninstall + Unpublish 'PrintVis CIM'